kamalypatel/tool-library-finance-decoder/README.md

-# How to User the MyTurn Finance Decoder
+# How to Use the MyTurn Finance Decoder

 This script is designed run on the financial report export within the lending software MyTurn that many Tool Libraries utilize.